biolink/biolink-model/docs/AnatomicalEntity.md

 ## Uses Mixins

  *  mixin: [ThingWithTaxon](ThingWithTaxon.md) - A mixin that can be used on any entity with a taxon
+ *  mixin: [PhysicalEntity](PhysicalEntity.md) - An entity that has physical properties such as mass, volume, or charge

 ## Children